jlmelville/smallvis/docs/norm.md

 1. What exactly does symmetrization do to that helps when row-normalizing, that doesn't matter when matrix-normalizing?

-1. Given that JSE and NeRV carry out row-normalization, and they can be both trickier to optimize than t-SNE and produce less pleasing visualizations, would the RSR normalization help them in the way t-ASNE was improved?
-Is there much effect on ASNE with the RSR normalization?
+1. Although ASNE doesn't seem to benefit from RSR normalization, given that JSE and NeRV carry out row-normalization, and they can be both trickier to optimize than t-SNE and produce less pleasing visualizations, would the RSR normalization help them in the way t-ASNE was improved?

 1. For un-normalized methods (Elastic Embedding, LargeVis, UMAP), how important is symmetrization?